Appeal against refusal, annulment or revocation of visa

 The appeal is submitted to the responsible Embassy/Consulate within 15 days from the date of receipt of the decision.
 The appeal shall be submitted in written, in Croatian language.
 If the applicant lodges the appeal in another language he/she must submit an official translation thereof.
 Exceptionally, if there is no certified court interpreter for Croatian language in the country, written appeal in English language may be accepted.
 Applicant should state the reason why he/she thinks that decision is unfounded.

 Division for Visas of the Ministry of Foreign and European Affairs decides on the appeals within 60 days from the date of receipt.

-Applicant who is not satisfied with the decision done by the Division for Visas may lodge the law suite at the Administrative Court of the Republic of Croatia within 30 days from the date of receipt of the decision on appeal.
+Applicant who is not satisfied with the decision done by the Division for Visas may lodge the law suite at the Administrative Court within 30 days from the date of receipt of the decision on appeal.

 Phone: + 385 1 6011 326 or + 385 1 6011 336